Calendar Girl (Julie London album)

-Calendar Girl is an LP album by Julie London, released by Liberty Records under catalog number SL-9002 in 1956.
+Calendar Girl is a studio album by American singer Julie London, released by Liberty Records under catalog number SL-9002 in 1956.
 In keeping with the title, each of the first twelve tracks had a month in its title, completing the album with a song entitled "Thirteenth Month".
 Two of the songs were composed especially for this album by London's future husband, Bobby Troup, who also produced the album, as he did many of her albums.